yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-processing-unit-structure-and-configuration.markdown

 GigaSpaces also provides a simpler option via its built-in data-only processing unit templates (located under `<GigaSpaces Root>/deploy/templates/datagrid`.
 Using these templates you can deploy and run data only processing unit without creating a dedicated jar for them.

-For more information please refer to [this section](./deploying-and-running-the-processing-unit.html)
+For more information please refer to [Deploying and running the processing unit](./deploying-and-running-the-processing-unit.html)

 # Class Loaders